 We offer tools and expertise to help you convert data into information.
-Here's a fishing story as an analogy.
-Watch to learn about new 2012 capabilities in HERON.
-Additional presentations regarding biomedical informatics at Frontiers and KUMC are also available.
+Here's a fishing story as an analogy, additional presentations regarding biomedical informatics at Frontiers and KUMC are also available.

 Data Management Tools - Build Your Aquarium

-REDCap (an electronic data capture system powered by Vanderbilt University) for research studies, registries, surveys, and other projects is a self-directed and easy to use system that gives you the power to build and stock your aquarium.
-Learn more or request training (by selecting REDCap training on the form)
+REDCap (an electronic data capture system powered by Vanderbilt University) for research studies, registries, surveys, and other projects is a self-directed and easy to use system that gives you the power to build and stock your aquarium. request training (by selecting REDCap training on the form)

 Search Tools - Go fishing

 HERON (powered by i2b2) is our integrated data repository that harvests electronic medical records, billing systems, registries, and national databases.
 HERON searches over 725 million facts on 1.9 million patients and can be used by KUMC faculty as well as students, staff, and collaborators sponsored by a KUMC faculty member.
-Learn more, read the latest HERON news, or request training (by selecting HERON training)
+Read the latest HERON news, or request training (by selecting HERON training)